Peter Hollingworth: Governor-General

-On 22 April 2001 the Prime Minister of Australia, John Howard, announced that Queen Elizabeth II had accepted his advice to appoint Hollingworth as Governor-General of Australia upon the completion of Sir William Deane's term.
-He was the first Christian cleric to hold the post, though precedent existed at a state level where Aboriginal pastor Sir Doug Nicholls and Uniting Church minister Sir Keith Seaman had served as Governor of South Australia and Davis McCaughey had served as Governor of Victoria.
+On 22 April 2001, the Prime Minister of Australia, John Howard, announced that Queen Elizabeth II had accepted his advice to appoint Hollingworth as Governor-General of Australia upon the completion of Sir William Deane's term.
+He was the first Christian cleric to hold the post, though precedent existed at a state level, where the Aboriginal pastor Sir Doug Nicholls and the Uniting Church minister Sir Keith Seaman had served as Governor of South Australia and Davis McCaughey had served as Governor of Victoria.
 On 29 June 2001, Hollingworth was sworn in as Governor-General of the Commonwealth of Australia and Commander-in-Chief of the Defence Force.
-As the governor-general is the chancellor and principal companion of the Order of Australia, Hollingworth was appointed a companion of the order (AC) on 29 June 2001.
+As the Governor-General is the chancellor and principal companion of the Order of Australia, Hollingworth was appointed a companion of the order on 29 June 2001.

+Controversies

 Resignation

-In December 2001, allegations were raised that, during his time as Archbishop of Brisbane, Hollingworth had failed to deal appropriately with sex abuse allegations made against a church teacher at Toowoomba Preparatory School.
-That month, the Brisbane Anglican diocese was ordered to pay $834,800 damages to the woman who had been found to have been sexually abused.
+In December 2001 allegations were raised that, during his time as Archbishop of Brisbane, Hollingworth had failed to deal appropriately with sex abuse allegations made against a church teacher at Toowoomba Preparatory School.
+That month, the Anglican Diocese of Brisbane was ordered to pay $834,800 in damages to the woman who had been found to have been sexually abused.
 Hetty Johnston, an advocate for child sex abuse victims, instigated a campaign calling for Hollingworth to resign.
-Hollingworth told the Australian media that, as a newly appointed archbishop at the time, he lacked the experience to handle the matter.
-He also said he had not believed that the case involved sexual abuse, but conceded he had not done enough to stop abuses occurring.
-Hollingworth subsequently apologised to the Toowoomba victim and released a formal statement condemning child sexual abuse but by February 2002, the Labor Opposition was calling for Hollingworth to be dismissed.
-Hollingworth stepped down from his positions as the Brisbane Lions' No 1 ticket holder, patron of Barnardo's, Kids First Foundation and the National Association for the Prevention of Child Abuse and Neglect.
+Hollingworth claimed that, as a newly appointed archbishop at the time, he lacked the experience to handle the matter.
+He also said he had not believed that the case involved sexual abuse, but conceded that he had not done enough to stop abuses occurring.
+He later apologised to the Toowoomba victim and released a formal statement condemning child sexual abuse, but by February 2002 the opposition Labor Party was calling for him to be dismissed.
+Hollingworth stepped down from his position as Brisbane Lions No 1 ticket holder and from his roles as patron of Barnardo's, the Kids First Foundation and the National Association for the Prevention of Child Abuse and Neglect.

 Phillip Aspinall, Hollingworth's successor as archbishop, ordered an inquiry, which concluded that in 1993 Hollingworth had allowed a known paedophile to continue working as a priest.
-In May 2003, the report by the Diocese of Brisbane into the handling of the cases was tabled in the Queensland parliament by Premier of Queensland, Peter Beattie.
-On 8 May, Hollingworth issued a public statement denying allegations that he had raped a woman in the 1960s.
+In May 2003, the report by the Diocese of Brisbane into the handling of the cases was tabled in the Queensland parliament by the Premier of Queensland, Peter Beattie.
+On 8 May, Hollingworth issued a public statement denying allegations that he himself had raped a woman in the 1960s.
 Both the deputy prime minister, John Anderson, and the treasurer, Peter Costello, indicated in early May that Hollingworth should consider his position.
 After meeting with Howard on 11 May, Hollingworth stood aside.
-On 26 May 2003, he announced his resignation and his commission as governor-general was revoked as of 29 May 2003.
-Hollingworth has received a pension and other entitlements since then.
+On 26 May, he announced his resignation, and his commission as governor-general was revoked on 29 May 2003.
+Hollingworth was entitled to a pension and other entitlements following his resignation.